 Be sure to keep sure that you are looking at drivers whenever you can, and ensure that they can see you.
 Pedestrians must abide by these safety rules:

-· If you can, stay near the kerbs while keeping your back towards the traffic.
+- If you can, stay near the kerbs while keeping your back toward the traffic.
 If you must cross the road, look in both directions before you step.

-· Young children shouldn’t be alone on roads or pavement.
+- Young children shouldn’t be alone on roads or pavements.
 If you are taking your child out, make sure you walk between them and the road, and their hands are held securely.
 Put very young children in push-chairs, or use reins.

-· Don’t “Drink and Walk.”
-If you’ve had a drink in the past, consider taking a cab, an express bus, or let someone sober take you back home
+- Don’t “Drink and Walk.”
+If you’ve had a drink in the past, consider taking a cab, or an express bus, or letting someone sober take you back home

 Safety Rules to Follow for Zebra Crossings